Part of the Technical Health audit

 Does contact information affect SEO?

-Indirectly.
-Google's search quality guidelines list contact information as a trust signal.
-Quality raters check for it when evaluating YMYL sites.
+Not directly, but Google's search raters list contact info as a trust signal.
+Raters check for it when grading YMYL sites.
 Missing contact info can lower your trust score.

 What contact methods should I provide?

-At minimum, a contact form and an email address.
-A phone number adds trust even if most visitors never call.
-A physical address is important for local businesses and builds trust for all businesses.
+At minimum, a contact form and an email.
+A phone number adds trust even if most users never call.
+A street address is key for local firms and builds trust for all brands.

 Can I check for contact info without signing up?

 Yes.
-The free audit checks for contact information as part of a full seven-category scan.
+The free audit checks for contact info as part of a full seven-part scan.
 No signup needed.

 Should I put my phone number on every page?

 The footer is a good place for it.
-It appears on every page without cluttering the main content.
-For service businesses, adding the phone number to the header can increase calls from visitors who are ready to act.
+It shows on each page without cluttering the main content.
+For service firms, adding the phone number to the header can boost calls from users who are ready to act.

 Check your contact info now